kent236896/OmniResource/PRIVACY.md

 ## 6. Children's Privacy

-OmniResource is not directed at children under the age of 13.
-We do not knowingly collect information from children.
+OmniResource is designed for users aged 3 and above.
+This application does not collect, store, or transmit any personal information from any user, including children.

 ---